-SAMD21G18 Board with Battery Charger, RGB LED, On-Off switch and optional SD-Card socket, Arduino Zero CompatibleDesigned by EzSBC, Ships from United States of America
+SAMD21G18 Board with Battery Charger, RGB LED, On-Off switch and optional SD-Card socket, Arduino Zero CompatibleDesigned by EzSBC in United States of America

 I often need a board for quick evaluation of new sensors or peripherals or an application that won't ever see production of more than a few units.
 This is the board that I have developed over time...Read More…